reubenmathew7/Car-Counter/README.md

 This project was inspired by and built with the help of [this YouTube tutorial](https://www.youtube.com/watch?v=WgPbbWmnXJ8&t).
 The course provided valuable insights into using YOLOv8 for object detection and tracking, which I adapted and extended to create this vehicle counter.

-Credits-
-This project was inspired by and built with the help of this YouTube video https://www.youtube.com/watch?v=WgPbbWmnXJ8&t.
-The course provided valuable insights into using YOLOv8 for object detection and tracking, which I adapted and extended to create this vehicle counter.